jlouis/dht/Proto.md

 * The format can be parsed from the head through a simple EBNF-like grammar structure.
 * Length fields are kept to a minimum and it is made such that the grammar is easy to parse as an LL(1) parser by recursive descent.
 * Great care has been placed on limiting the size of various fields such that it is not possible to mis-parse data by reading strings incorrectly.
-* The parser has been made so it is suited for Erlang binary pattern matching parsing.
+* The grammar has been written so it is suited for Erlang binary pattern matching parsing.

 # Deviations from Kademlia